• Skip to primary navigation

 Fruitcake Bars

-Filed Under: Dessert, Holiday, make-ahead, Vegan, Vegan Christmas Recipes, Vegetarian Tagged With: Christmas, comfort food, dairy-free, dessert, holiday, holiday baking, make-ahead
+Filed Under: Dessert, Holiday, make-ahead, Vegan, Vegan & Vegetarian Christmas Recipes, Vegetarian Tagged With: Christmas, comfort food, dairy-free, dessert, holiday, holiday baking, make-ahead

 Previous Post: « Vegan Thanksgiving Wellington